watsonarw/react-reference/README.md

-# react-redux-reference
+# react-reference

-Simple hello world react redux app as a reference
+Simple hello world react app as a reference